xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 }
 ```

-Full implementation [here][ref_project_entity].
+See the full implementation [here][ref_project_entity].

-## Remote Source - Supabase setup
+## Step 1: Remote Source - Supabase setup

-Subabase setup is not hard, it has [good tutorials][supabase_tutorial] which shows how you can do this process.
+Supabase setup is not complex, and there are [good tutorials][supabase_tutorial] showing how you can do this process.
-In our case, I created a Supabase free project which contains only one table, `projects`.
+In this case, I created a Supabase free project which contains only one table, `projects`.
-This table is used to store the open-source Xmartlabs' project metadata.
+This table is where the metadata for Xmartlabs' open-source projects will be stored.

 AGREGAR IMAGEN DE LA TABLA

-Then I included the `supabase_flutter` package in the flutter project, I initialized the Supabase client and I created the `ProjectSupabaseRemoteSource` with only one method, a method to get a `Stream` of projects using the Real Time Database.
+Then I included the `supabase_flutter` package in the Flutter project.
+I initialized the Supabase client and created the `ProjectSupabaseRemoteSource` with only one method that gets a `Stream` of projects using the Real Time Database.

 ```dart